JamieDawson/bixby_oauth_example/README.md

 <b>Step 1</b>: Go to the spotify developers page and log in.

-Step 2: Be sure you're looking at the Dashboard section of the site.
+<b>Step 2</b>: Be sure you're looking at the Dashboard section of the site.
 The page should look something like this:
 Click on the "My New App" button to create a new app.
 I just named the app "testing_spotify".

-Step 3: At this point you should have page that looks like the picture below.
+<b>Step 3</b>: At this point you should have page that looks like the picture below.
 We now have our Client ID and Client Secret.

-Step 4: Go to the Bixby Developer center and sign in.
-You should see a button to click on the top left to create a team.
-You can name the team whatever you want, but be sure to use an original Namespace.
-You most likely won't have access to the name "test_out_spotify" since I already took it.
-So come up with something original.
-Click the "Register Capsule" button.
+<b>Step 4</b>Click the "Register Capsule" button.
 I'm just going to add the word "example" to it.
 NOTE: remember test_out_spotify.example (or whatever you call your project).
 This name will be used in your code later.